Allusions to Greek Mythology are all over the place in the modern world.

 Alexander the Great

-- The famed city of Alexandria in Egypt was founded by him.
+- He founded the famed city of Alexandria in Egypt.

 One of the 12 Olympians.
 The God of Light and Arts.